Mint Mobile vs AT&T — which carrier is better for you?

 Mint Mobile gets the nod for affordability and flexibility.
 It has one of the cheapest unlimited data plans, and it offers several tiered data plans, compared to AT&T, which focuses primarily on unlimited data.
 (Our look at the best unlimited data plans goes into more detail on what Mint, AT&T and others have to offer.)

-Mint is also a much more flexible choice compared to AT&T offering a number of different contract lengths with discounts for staying longer.
+Mint is also a much more flexible choice compared to AT&T offering a number of different contract lengths and data allotments with discounts for staying longer.
 That said, to get the best price from Mint, you will need to pay for commit to service for a year.
 Make sure you check our Mint Mobile coupons page to find the latest discounts on contracts.

 Mint Mobile vs AT&T: Pricing and available deals

 When comparing the two carriers, Mint Mobile is the better option for pricing.
 At all data points, Mint is the cheaper option and as we mentioned above, and it has one of the cheapest unlimited data plans on the market.
+However, the comparable AT&T plans listed above show the cost of its prepaid plans.

 Mint Mobile offers more data at lower prices